20 May 2004

 Before we look at this matter of appointed Imams, we should perhaps look more closely at the soundness of Villepin’s philosophy.
 He was quoted as saying: “We will not tolerate any preacher, of any philosophy or religion, who advocates violence, abuse of human rights, hate and racism, or who has links to organisations that condone terrorism.”
 On the last issue, of course, he is both morally sound and, from a State point of view, correct.
 However, this litany begins with two terms, “violence and abuse of human rights”.
 Now, the second term, as we have made clear, and as is beginning to be recognised, does not mean what it says.
 We have defined human rights as reserved for non-citizens already on a determined path to genocide unless the doctrine rescues them and puts them into reservations.

 Perhaps we should point out to Villepin the present reality of the French state.
 At present, large groups of rich bourgeois tourists go off into the Sahara, men and women, the women wearing men’s Islamic turbans.
 Note, we have not asked them to remove their turbans.
 However, as seen on French TV, the purpose of the holiday is to find spiritual peace, which is not to be found inside France.
-Of course, like every single famous French writer of the last century without exception, they are total ignorant of Islam.
+Of course, like every single famous French writer of the last century without exception, they are totally ignorant of Islam.
 At the same time as these tourists search for peace, with their Le Clezio desert romances in their backpacks, large secret police units roam the deserts from Mali to Niger, indiscriminately killing Imams and school-teachers under the pretence that they are terrorists, and in their search they terrorise and forcibly question local inhabitants.
 Behind these squalid events lies the most terrible crime of all, the French Foreign Legion’s documented genocide of the Tuareg aristocracy, intended to destroy utterly the leadership of a traditionally hierarchical society.
 When questioned about the matter, Mitterand remarked at the dinner table, “Oh well!
 They make good coffee table books!”

 And violence?
 Villepin must know that in the Pléiade collection of French classics, to the outrage of the Women’s Movement, there have been published three volumes of the writings of the Marquis de Sade.
 Imprisoned by Louis XVI, and liberated at the fall of the Bastille by the Revolution, de Sade’s writings are a disgusting glorification of bondage, torture, rape and murder of women.
 It is one of the sacred texts of atheism.
 With the growing crime in Europe, and particularly in France and Belgium, of the abduction, sequestration, rape and murder of minors, alongside a disturbing inability of the state to bring these criminals to justice and punish them, both a medical and political linkage must tie the Sadists to the writings of de Sade.
 Yet Villepin expels from the country a foolish and disgruntled Imam who publicly commends a man for beating his wife, instead of condemning the Belgian government next door for waiting eight years to put on trial the murderer of a Muslim girl.